How To Launch A SEO Campaign

 Tracking the results in your SEO campaign can also help you optimize your conversions over time.
 Having an effective SEO campaign is fundamental for your business growth, but once your prospects are browsing your products and services, you also want them to convert.
 This is called Landing Page Optimization and you’ll need data you can track if you want to be any good at it.

-We’ve seen some huge shifts this last year in the SEO industry, but the dust has finally settled since the last algorithm update (especially for websites in the health industry!), and 2019 looks like an excellent year to launch your business’ SEO campaign!
+We’ve seen some huge shifts this last year in the SEO industry, but the dust has finally settled since the last algorithm update (especially for websites in the health industry!), and this year looks like an excellent year to launch your business’ SEO campaign!

 Take your time reading through this guide and all the other articles we’ve linked throughout the different sections, all the information you need to get to the top spot in Google is right there!